KieranCanter/kierancanter.dev/README.md

 #### Color Contrast

 To expand on what I said earlier regarding color theory, the contrast and visibility of colors is pertinent for those that can't make out colors easily.
 For this reason, I carefully chose colors for my themes that contrasted well enough, but also varied in saturation and light depending on whether content needed to be emphasized or to blend in.
 This was especially true for the Brilliant and Luminous color themes, where I created sets of colors to randomly select from and apply to accented elements.
-I ensured that all colors contrasted well with their light/dark backgrounds such that accessibility would not be an issue.
+I ensured that all colors contrasted with their light/dark backgrounds with a minimum ratio of 3 using [Contrast Finder](https://app.contrast-finder.org/).

 #### System Preferences